 We capped off our visit to Mount Wilson with a short hike to a waterfall.
 The forest was damp and shaded.
 Mushrooms grew from the tangled undergrowth and up moss-covered trees.
 The clear pools below the falls would have been inviting on a hot summer’s day.

 After checking into our cosy hostel in Katoomba, we walked into town to the grand old Carrington Hotel for a craft beer by the fire.

-Thus we completed a perfect autumn’s day in the Blue Mountains.
+Thus we completed a perfect day of autumn in the Blue Mountains.
 All that was missing was the Pumpkin Spice Lattes.